• Skip to primary navigation

 You can use any standard charcuterie board ingredients you deem necessary.
 The ingredients listed below make for a very well-rounded board (classic meat and cheese options, dessert options, and healthier fruit and veggie options) with beautiful spring/Easter colors.

-Classic Charcuterie Meats & Cheese
+Easter Charcuterie Meats & Cheese (Classics)

 Meats and Cheeses